 Academic courses taught during the Summer Quarter are typically offered for a Letter Grade or for an elected Credit/No Credit grading option.
 Non-academic courses are offered on a Satisfactory/No Credit basis.
 For more information, the Office of the University Registrar maintains a full listing of the General University Grading System.
 Please note that all courses offered as part of Summer Session carry academic credit, regardless of how they are graded.
 Stanford does not offer courses for audit during the Summer Quarter.

 When enrolling in a specific course, you have the ability to select their preferred grading scale from the options provided within Axess.
 You may change this option in Axess up until the Change of Grading Basis Deadline.
-Any student who is planning to transfer credit back to their home institution, or who is participating in an Intensive Studies program should take all courses for a letter grade.

 Undergraduate and Graduate Students